conversionratepros/Ai-Code-Gen-CB-PLP/readme.txt

 4. ALways ask the person to include the user story if there is not none in the new ab test sub folder
+5. In the

 5. Technical.
 5.1 a large amount of our tests need the waitForElement function.
 This waits for an element to load on the page so the changes can be applied.
 Before building the test, ask if there needs to be a wait for elment.
 If yes, this needs to be supplied and the wait for element function should be used in the code
+5.2 Do not genearte empty css classes